dreamineering/business-administration/docs/meta/user-guide-creation/content-structure/README.md

 4. Create a sales demo that is not dependent of GPM staff, create a story of fictional practice
 5. Explain migration path, get customers to do more legwork

-## Foundations
+## Business Foundations

+### Intent

+- Why things should be done from a business perspective.

+The audience includes entrepreneurs outside of healthcare, experienced at operating and scaling a business.

 Core Business Foundations taken from reading through multiple consultancy sites, but also considering key areas that impact growth for practice owner.

 - UK physio market has low business knowledge
 - Seek good reference site to send to, with strategy later we can build a relationship and get return traffic
 - When picking references get to align ourselves with big names
-- Longer game we can connect our clients to professionals in this area and could handle billing in GPM
+- establish partnerships with professionals we can connect and handle billing in GPM

+### Content Type

+- Blog style
+- informative
+- conversational
+- copywriting
+- opinionated

 ## Roles